 Butler University, General Counsel

 Claire has served as Butler University’s first General Counsel since August 2013.
 In this role she oversees and provides legal advice to all University constituents related to Title IX (sexual assault and sexual harassment), human resources and employment, student policies and discipline, business negotiations and contracts, real estate, litigation and risk management.
-Before joining Butler, Claire was Associate General Counsel for the University of Notre Dame in Lafayette.
+Before joining Butler, Claire was Associate General Counsel for the University of Notre Dame.
 She is a member of the Indiana State Bar Association and the National Association of College and University Attorneys.

 Anthem, Corporate Reputation Director